ssokolow/stuffit-test-files/README.md

 archives, I decided to step up and create some legally redistributable StuffIt test files.

+## Usage

+1. The test archives are in the `build` folder.
+2. The password for all password-protected test files is `password`.

 ## "How Do I Know These Are Legal?"

 First, the contents are the same test files I created from